Life Skill Activities for Group Therapy

 Important Life Skills to Build

 As a therapist, you help clients build important life skills so they can make progress toward their personal growth.
 Building critical life skills helps ensure clients are able to live a healthier, more successful life after treatment.
-There are numerous types of life skills you may teach in your group therapy sessions.
+There are numerous types of life skills activities you can incorporate into your group therapy sessions.
 Here are four areas of life skills that are a common focus in life skills therapy:

 • Household responsibilities: Effectively running a household is typically not a focus for individuals fueling an addiction.
 It's often easy to forget about cleaning and organizing when they are preoccupied with feeding their addiction.
 Building the necessary skills to handle common household responsibilities is crucial.
 In addition to learning how to do tasks like laundry, dishes, and washing the floors, you can help your clients understand the importance of a clean, well-maintained living space.